governance-foundation/gdrive/README.md

 global option, where `serviceAccountCredentials` is a file in JSON format obtained through the Google API Console, and its location is relative to the config dir.

+You can also use `--service-account-evar <Name>` to read JSON from environment variable.

 #### .gdriveignore
 Placing a .gdriveignore in the root of your sync directory can be used to skip certain files from being synced. .gdriveignore follows the same